 Closing discussions and intentions for future practice.
 (1 hour)

-- The participants will be able to explain what mindfulness is and how it informs daily living.
+- The participants will be able to explain what mindfulness is and how it can improve a clients daily living.

 - The participants will be able to describe the utilitarian use of poetry in the therapeutic context.

-- The participants will walk away with resources they can apply with themselves and those they served.
+- The participants will walk away with resources to assist in their work with clients.